Trumpism: Falsehoods and misleading statements

 Google Trends topic searches for "gaslighting" began a substantial increase in about 2016, around the time of the campaign for the U.S. presidential election.
 Numerous journalists used the term to describe Trump's statements.

 Though the term fake news was known before the 2016 election, since Trump started using it soon after the election, it has been used continuously by Trump, other leaders, political operatives, journalists and ordinary people.
 Trump weaponized the term as a rhetorical tool to dismiss and discredit unfavorable reporting, undercutting journalism's truth-telling function and delegitimizing journalism for a large part of the electorate.

+Despite claims of "landslide" victories, Trump won the 2016 and 2024 elections with respectively 56.9% and 58% of the electoral college—placing the wins in only the 23rd and 28th percentiles of all presidential elections.

 Though Trump repeatedly promoted his 2024 victory as a mandate—to inflate the actual degree of voter support—he failed to receive 50% of the popular vote.
 His 1.5 percentage point margin of victory in 2024 (shown in chart) place it in only the 20th percentile of presidential elections since 1828.